Generative Artificial Intelligence Capacity Study

 The Gen AI Capacity Study (the Study) will provide critical evidence and insights to inform government strategy and policy regarding the impacts of Gen AI on the labour market, on workforce planning and on associated needs within the national skills system.

-The Study will consider related domestic and international research and policy developments, including related parliamentary inquiries at the Commonwealth and state levels, in analysing workforce and skills issues and opportunities.
-Analysis will include the implications of Gen AI for job creation, job displacement, transitions as well as skills demand.
+The Study is considering related domestic and international research and policy developments, including related parliamentary inquiries at the Commonwealth and state levels, in analysing workforce and skills issues and opportunities.
+The study will assess the implications of Gen AI for job creation, job displacement, transitions as well as skills demand.

-This study will be supported by thorough consultation and collaboration with a diverse range of stakeholders, including those from the tertiary education sector, workers, industry, and cohorts that are disproportionately affected by Gen AI developments.
+A key priority for this study is to undertake thorough consultation and collaboration with a diverse range of stakeholders, including those from the tertiary education sector, workers, industry, and cohorts that are disproportionately affected by Gen AI developments.

 The study will deliver its final report in mid-2025.